 Merreth, however, is sooner or later going to wind up with the 18th century equivalent of this because it just looks so damned awesome:

-Here are some links on ancient and medieval crossbows for those who would like to know more:
+Here are three links on ancient and medieval crossbows for those who would like to know more:

 So that’s it for this short little post.
 What do you think of a crossbow for your heroine’s weapon?
 Let me know in the comments below.